ucs-compute-solutions/FlexPod-UCSM-VMware/roles/ONTAP/README.md

-### Automated ONTAP storage deployment using Ansible for End-to-End 100G FlexPod Datacenter with Cisco UCS 4.2(2) in Intersight Managed Mode, VMware vSphere 7.0 U3, and NetApp ONTAP 9.11.1
+### Automated ONTAP storage deployment using Ansible for FlexPod Datacenter with Cisco UCSM M6, VMware vSphere 8.0, and NetApp ONTAP 9.12.1

-This repository contains Ansible roles and playbooks for an end-to-end ONTAP storage deployment for VMware vSphere 7.0 U3 in a FlexPod Datacenter.
+This repository contains Ansible roles and playbooks for an end-to-end ONTAP storage deployment for VMware vSphere 8.0 in a FlexPod Datacenter.

 The ONTAP deployment automation is based on the following roles: